If you’re looking for the best flora Margaret River has to offer, you have come to the right place!

 Get there: Take the beautiful drive along Cape Naturaliste Road from Dunsborough.
 10-15 minutes brings you to Cape Naturaliste Lighthouse, where car parking is available.

-A visit to Margaret River wouldn’t be complete without exploring the township’s easily accessible, pleasant walk trails.
-The trails here are rich in history, and include the Margaret River Heritage Trails, Rails to Trails and the Carters Road Walk Trails.
+A visit to Margaret River wouldn’t be complete without exploring the township’s easily accessible, pleasant walk trails, which are rich in wildflower Margaret River species.
+The trails here are rich in history and include the Riverside Trail, Wadandi Track and the Carters Road Walk Trails.
 Don’t forget the longer walk from Rotary Park to Ten Mile Brook Dam.

-Get there: Walk trails begin within a short walk or drive from the centre of Margaret River.
+Get there: Walk trails begin within a short walk or drive from the center of Margaret River.

 Journey through the majestic Boranup Karri Forest to see the slender, pale-barked beauties towering above your head, and wildflowers around your feet.
-We recommend taking the scenic detour via Boranup Drive (unsealed).
-While here, take time to explore the caves which lie beneath the Leeuwin Naturaliste Ridge.
+I recommend taking the scenic detour via Boranup Drive (unsealed).
+While here, take time to explore the caves that lie beneath the Leeuwin Naturaliste Ridge.

 See: Deep Blue Karri Hovea, Trailing Clematis, Yellow Cone Bush and Patersonia, Forest Mantis, Cowslip, Common Donkey and Pink Fairy Orchids.